IQSS/dataverse-frontend/docs/streaming-zip-download.md

 | SPA behind a different base | `<base>/zip-download-sw.js`               | `<base>/...`     | works as built, the base moves both together                                |
 | Reusable components in JSF  | `/reusable-components/zip-download-sw.js` | `/dataset.xhtml` | works as built, page is outside the scope and does not need to be inside it |

+The page talks to the worker by message, never by `fetch`.
+A `fetch` from an uncontrolled page goes straight to the network and never reaches the worker, so the capability probe and the keepalive are both `postMessage` round trips.

-`zipServiceWorkerUrl` overrides where the script is fetched from, and `zipServiceWorkerScope` the scope it claims.
-Neither is needed for the mounts above.
-A worker may only claim a scope _above_ its own directory if the server sends a `Service-Worker-Allowed` header for it, which is why the defaults keep the scope at the directory the script is served from.
+`zipServiceWorkerUrl` overrides where the script is fetched from; the scope is always the directory the script is served from, which is all the download URL needs.

 ## Failure handling

 The engine must fail loudly rather than hang or truncate.

-- The zip stream is **errored**, never closed, when a run is cancelled or superseded.
+- The zip stream is **errored**, never closed, when a run is cancelled or superseded, including a cancel taken from the paused dialog before an entry has started.
 A cleanly closed stream would be finalised by the browser as a complete download of a partial archive.
 - The worker handshake times out after 10 s, and a download the browser never starts reading is abandoned after 60 s.
 Both unregister the pending stream in the worker and cancel the source, so nothing is left half-open.
+There is deliberately no timeout once bytes are flowing: a slow server is legitimate, and aborting a running download would be worse than waiting.
 - Chunks handed to the worker over the MessageChannel are **copied before being transferred**. client-zip accumulates the size of each central-directory record after yielding it, so transferring the caller's buffer detaches it, the